 To Create Clarity, we must implement the following three concepts:

 - Identify our targets

 - Reflect with power

-Make any and all decisions in work and life based on your priorities.
-Post your priorities in a place where you can view them daily.
+Make all decisions in work and life based on your priorities.

-2. From this list, write down your top three or four personal priorities.
+2. Write your top three or four personal priorities from this list.

 3. View your personal priorities list every day.